Young Living Independent Distributor # 1579370

 Have you been wanting to live a healthier life?
 In the past year I have been on a mission to do so, and have discovered the use of essential oils.
 Yeah, I know, only quacks use them right?
 Essential oils have become very popular in recent years, and not just as a fad.
-I can tell you that our home is healthier, I feel better, and have discovered so many uses for essential oils beyond what you would think.
+I can tell you that our home is healthier, I feel better, and have discovered so many uses for essential oils beyond what I would have ever thought.

 If you haven’t used essential oils yet, you are certainly missing out!
 They are a wonderful, natural way to help eliminate the use of unnecessary chemicals, additives, synthetic fragrances, and other nasty and harmful ingredients that are in so many of the household and beauty products that are on the market today.
 I have been on a mission the past several months to reduce as much of these harmful ingredients from my home as possible.
 It’s a process replacing so many products and acquiring the ingredients and various essential oils.
 But it has been well worth it, and I know that when I use essential oils I can feel good about them.